chrishayesmu/Blender-Spritesheet-Renderer/README.md

 ## Unity integration

-I am personally working on a Unity project, so I am writing an asset importer for Unity to handle slicing and animating spritesheets based on the JSON output.
-I will provide a link to that when ready.
+I am personally working on a Unity project, so I have written an asset importer for Unity to handle slicing and animating spritesheets based on the JSON output.
+It can be found [on my GitHub](https://github.com/chrishayesmu/Unity-Spritesheet-Importer).

 # Installation